-THRIVE is a dynamic, developmental approach to working with children that supports their emotional and social wellbeing.
+TiS is a dynamic, developmental approach to working with children that supports their emotional and social wellbeing.
 It is based on the latest research in neuroscience, attachment theory and child development, drawing on research into the role of creativity and play in developing emotional resilience.

-Knowledge of the social and emotional learning that takes place at each stage supports the school in planning experiences, activities and opportunities to underpin each one.
-It reinforces our understanding that learning happens across the whole day, especially during break times where less structured interactions enable pupils to develop their social and emotional learning and apply skills that are vital for healthy development.
+Knowledge of social and emotional learning supports the school in planning experiences, activities and opportunities and reinforces our understanding that learning happens across the whole day, especially during break times where less structured interactions enable pupils to develop their social and emotional learning and apply skills that are vital for healthy development.